NRCHKB/node-red-contrib-homekit-bridged/README.md

 [![Build Status](https://travis-ci.org/NRCHKB/node-red-contrib-homekit-bridged.svg?branch=master)](https://travis-ci.org/NRCHKB/node-red-contrib-homekit-bridged) [![codebeat badge](https://codebeat.co/badges/3bbdea35-c2ab-4273-b5d7-de6c4c9c1971)](https://codebeat.co/projects/github-com-nrchkb-node-red-contrib-homekit-bridged-master) [![Known Vulnerabilities](https://snyk.io/test/github/NRCHKB/node-red-contrib-homekit-bridged/badge.svg?targetFile=package.json)](https://snyk.io/test/github/NRCHKB/node-red-contrib-homekit-bridged?targetFile=package.json)

 ## Intro

-Node-RED nodes to simulate Apple HomeKit devices.
+node-red-contrib-homekit-bridged is a Node-RED nodes pack to simulate Apple HomeKit devices.
 The goal is to emulate native HomeKit devices as closely as possible.
 We rely on community support - please read throught the README for the basics then head over to the [wiki page](https://github.com/NRCHKB/node-red-contrib-homekit-bridged/wiki) for details and examples.
 If you're still stuck please open an issue, we are glad to help.

-These nodes allow the creation of fully customizable accessories for use in Apple's Home app on iOS, Watch OS, and Mac OS.
+These nodes allow the creation of fully customizable accessories for use in Apple's Home.app on iOS, Watch OS, and Mac OS.
 If you can get it in Node-RED, you can get it in HomeKit.
 The goal of the project is to create a platform where official HomeKit hardware can be emulated as closely as possible through node red.

 ## Install

+If you have Node-RED alrady installed then you can ommit this step.
+If not then run following command or go to [Node-RED Installation Guide](https://nodered.org/docs/getting-started/installation).

+        npm install -g --unsafe-perm node-red

-Then run the following command in your Node-RED user directory - typically `~/.node-red`
+Next, to install node-red-contrib-homekit-bridged node run the following command in your Node-RED user directory - typically `~/.node-red`

         npm install node-red-contrib-homekit-bridged